-B. Arrests
+B. ARRESTS

-38. Who has the power to issue a warrant of arrest or a summons to appear?
+39. Who has the power to issue a warrant of arrest or a summons to appear?

-After the initiation of an investigation, only a Pre-Trial Chamber may, at the request of the Prosecutor, issue a warrant of arrest or summons to appear if there are reasonable grounds to believe that the person concerned has committed a crime within the jurisdiction of the ICC.
+After the initiation of an investigation, only a Pre-Trial Chamber may, at the request of the Prosecution, issue a warrant of arrest or summons to appear if there are reasonable grounds to believe that the person concerned has committed a crime within the ICC's jurisdiction.

-39. What information do the judges need from the Prosecutor before they can issue a warrant of arrest or a summons to appear?
+40. What information do the judges need from the Prosecution before they can issue a warrant of arrest or a summons to appear?

-When the Prosecutor requests the issuance of a warrant of arrest or summons to appear, he must provide the judges with the following information:
+When the Prosecution requests the issuance of a warrant of arrest or summons to appear, it must provide the judges with the following information:

-- the name of the person; - a description of the crimes the person is believed to have committed; - a concise summary of the facts (the acts alleged to be crimes); - a summary of the evidence against the person; - the reasons why the Prosecutor believes that it is necessary to arrest the person.
+- the name of the person; - a description of the crimes the person is believed to have committed; - a concise summary of the facts (the acts alleged to be crimes); - a summary of the evidence against the person; - the reasons why the Prosecution believes that it is necessary to arrest the person.

-40. What reasons may justify the issuing of a warrant of arrest?
+41. What reasons may justify the issuing of a warrant of arrest?